graphql/graphql-spec/Section 5 -- Validation.md

 However the following does not validate:

 ```!graphql

-query HousetrainedQueryOne($atOtherHomes: Boolean) {
+query housetrainedQueryOne($atOtherHomes: Boolean) {
-  dog { ...isHousetrainedFragment }
+  dog {
+    ...isHousetrainedFragment
   }

-query HousetrainedQueryTwoNotDefined {
-  dog { ...isHousetrainedFragment }
 }

+query housetrainedQueryTwoNotDefined {
+  dog {
+    ...isHousetrainedFragment
+  }
+}

 fragment isHousetrainedFragment on Dog {
-  isHousetrained(atOtherHomes: $atOtherHomes}
+  isHousetrained(atOtherHomes: $atOtherHomes)
 }
 ```

-This is because {HousetrainedQueryTwoNotDefined} does not define a variable ${atOtherHomes} but that variable is used by {isHousetrainedFragment}
+This is because {housetrainedQueryTwoNotDefined} does not define a variable ${atOtherHomes} but that variable is used by {isHousetrainedFragment}
 which is included in that operation.